GitLab plugin

 Copy the provided API token.

-Now use the API token to configure the plugin in SquaredUp Cloud:
+Now use the API token to configure the data source in SquaredUp:

 Display Name: